data-preservation-programs/singularity/docs/cli-reference/dataset/add-wallet.md

-# [alpha] Associate a wallet with the dataset.
+# Associate a wallet with the dataset.
 The wallet needs to be imported first using the `singularity wallet import` command.

 ```
 NAME: